pitzcarraldo/reduxible/README.md

 #### Managed Global Variables

-Many universal application samples of React and Redux are using global variable like `__CLIENT__`, `__SERVER__`.
+Many universal application samples of React and Redux are using the global variable like `__CLIENT__`, `__SERVER__`.
 But in many cases, global variables are not recommended.
-Because they makes it difficult to predict where they defined and hard to maintaining.
+Because they make it difficult to predict where they defined and hard to maintaining.
 So Reduxible contains default configurations that needed in global when initialization.

 #### Avoid the Huge Switch Statement & Call the same thing with other names